pratzohol/MindML/docs/index.md

 I completed my Bachelor's from IIT Delhi in Electrical Engineering.
 I love statistics, probability and linear algebra.
 I also love to learn about recent trends in Machine Learning and Artifical Intelligence.
 Mostly I have worked on GNNs, NLP and Computer Vision.
 I would also like to explore Theoritical ML in more depth.
 Also, I like coding and problem solving.

 I'm also an endurance cyclist and runner.
 Currently I'm preparing for Half Ironman.
+I Seriously need to learn how to swim 😭😭.
-You can follow my journey on Insta [@woofyluffy](https://www.instagram.com/woofyluffy) (I'm a big time _One piece_ fan also!!)
+You are welcome follow my journey on Insta [@woofyluffy](https://www.instagram.com/woofyluffy) (I'm a big time _One piece_ fan also!!)

+> In case you found this slightly useful, it's recommended to use the **_search_** feature for finding relevant topics/notes quickly.

 ## What is MindML?